 Introduction to Big Data Analytics

-Big Data is a term which refers to an enormous amount of data ranging from Terabytes to even Exabyte and more.
-The process of analyzing data sets about the information they include to draw inferences, frequently with the support of specialized technologies and tools are referred to as Big Data Analytics.
+Big Data is a term that refers to an enormous amount of data ranging from Terabytes to even exabytes and more.
+The process of analyzing data sets about the information they include to draw inferences, frequently with the support of specialized technologies and tools, is referred to as Big Data Analytics.
 It is widely used in business industries and other organizations to make better business conclusions.

 Understanding the V’s of Big Data

-The set of data with a preset format, derived from a relational database.
+- Structured Data: The set of data with a preset format derived from a relational database.
 For example, an employee’s salary sheet with a predefined schema of things.

-These are random data without proper format or alignment.
+- Unstructured Data: These are random data without proper format or alignment.
 They require more processing time.
-Examples include Google searches, social media polls, Video streams.
+Examples include Google searches, social media polls, and Video streams.

 How is Work Made Easier?